 We were privileged to have Old Fettesian Elizabeth MacNeal as our guest speaker in Chapel today, the day her highly acclaimed first novel The Doll Factory launches.
 As well as reading an excerpt that focussed on the dark & creepy Silas, she spoke about her own ambitions and dreams giving valuable advice to the rapt audience.
 Elizabeth spoke about the pressures of feeling you need to know what you are doing after school.
-At Fettes, whilst some of her friends had clear ideas and plans, she felt a little undecided, didn’t know what to do and didn’t know what direction to go in.
-One of her Fettes English teachers simply asked “What do you enjoy?”.
-Something that Elizabeth felt was an excellent piece of advice & urged the audience of current Fettes pupils to think about this & pay heed.
+At Fettes, whilst some of her friends had clear ideas and plans, she felt a little undecided, not knowing what field of study to pursue.
+One of her Fettes English teachers simply asked “What do you enjoy?”, an excellent piece of advice that Elizabeth urged the audience of current Fettes pupils to pay heed to.

-One of her English teachers at Fettes wrote when she was here: “I think Elizabeth has a lot of potential as a writer and I would like to see this develop.
+Whilst at Fettes, one of Elizabeth’s English teachers wrote in her report card: “I think Elizabeth has a lot of potential as a writer and I would like to see this develop.
 Does she write for her own pleasure?
 If not, she certainly ought to be doing so".